Information about Public Records Requests

-Requests will be honored as promptly as possible.
-If a response cannot be provided promptly (generally five to seven business days), notice will be provided to the requester explaining the delay and when the records should be released.
+Requests will be honored within a reasonable period of time.
+If a response cannot be provided promptly, notice will be provided to the requester explaining the delay and when the records should be released.
 The amount of time that records will be made available to a requester will depend upon, among other things, the number of records requested, the location of the records, the medium in which the records are stored, the need for legal review, and the need to redact information.

 Ohio Revised Code § 149.43 includes among nonpublic records which are not subject to a public records request:

-- educational records that are protected under the Family Educational and Right to Privacy Act (FERPA)
+- education records that are protected under the Family Educational and Right to Privacy Act (FERPA)

 - trade secrets

 - medical treatment records